peterkovacs-codeandsoda/peterkovacs-codeandsoda/presentations/rubik.md

 - 1980: International debut as Rubik's Cube
 - 1980: Toy of the Year - Best Puzzle [Germany, UK, France, US]
 - 1981: Game of the Year - Best Puzzle [Finland, Sweden, US]
-- 1981: Patrick Bossert - You Can Do the Cube [13 years old wrote an offical solution guide]
+- 1981: Patrick Bossert - You Can Do the Cube [13 years old wrote a solution guide]
 - 1982: MOMA NY selected Rubik's Cube into its permanent collection
 - 2005: 25 years of the Rubik's Cube - 3rd World Championship